graphprotocol/graph-improvement-proposals/gips/0080-optimistic-ebo.md

 ### **Testnet**

 We propose a trial period on testnet for the new Optimistic EBO implementation, with the participation of volunteer indexers running the new instances.
-The goal is to test as many connected chains to the system as possible.
+The goal is to test as many connected chains with the system as possible.

 ### **Internal Reviews**